top of page

 about me

-Maxine was a top prize winner in numerous competitions, including the 12th Hong Kong Asia Piano Open Competition Certificate Fifth Class Award in 2002, the 69th Steinway & Sons International Youth Piano Award, and the Third TOYAMA Youth Musical Competition Excellent Achievement Prize in 2005.
-Winner of the Idyllwild Arts Academy Concerto Competition, she performed the Liszt Piano Concerto No.1 in E-flat Major.
-She also was a prizewinner of the Steinway Society of Riverside County Award's senior division, the Los Angeles Music Center Spotlight Awards Competition, the American Protégé International Piano and Strings Competition, and the AmicaFest International Concerto Competition.
+Maxine has been a top prizewinner in numerous international competitions, including the Steinway & Sons International Youth Piano Competition, the Los Angeles Music Center Spotlight Awards Competition, the American Protégé International Piano and Strings Competition, and the AmicaFest International Concerto Competition.

 Maxine Gong, celebrated as a Steinway Artist and Top Piano Teacher by Steinway & Sons, embodies musical excellence and educational mastery.